Angela-Amaro/code-refractoring-and-accessibility/README.md

 # Code Refactoring

 ## Description
 In this code I refactored it so that it was not only meets accesibility standards but also simplified code in both HTML and CSS.
 This included grouping selectors, changing labels, and fixing a link.
 Code refactoring means you can make edits to the code with out disturbing how the website looks when opened on a browser.
-Doing so also makes the code easier to read for future coworkers who look at the code later also known as the **Scout Rule**&mdash;.
+Doing so also makes the code easier to read for future coworkers who look at the code later also known as the Scout Rule.